101companies/101worker/README.md

 * Module results are temporarily to be stored in "../101temps".
 * Module results are eventually to be stored in "../101results".
+* Module results for the web are eventually to be stored in "../101web".
 * Module arguments are to be fetched from "../101results".

 All the mentioned directories are automatically created, if needed.